How CIT Responds to Unplanned Service Disruptions and Outages

-- CIT service team members record the event is occurring.
+In online chat, CIT service delivery team members record the event is occurring, and continue to monitor.

 For IT Status Alerts:

-When a custom notification or a status update is needed, the CIT service team member outlines the message they want to post using chat, then calls the IT event manager to tell them to post the update.
+- When a custom notification or a status update is needed, the CIT service delivery team member outlines the message they want to post using chat, then work with communicators to post the update.

-- For an IT major incident (or suspected major incident), the IT event manager engages CIT's major incident manager.
-If an IT major incident is declared, it.cornell.edu/alert will indicate where to check in for chat and voice incident response.
+For a high severity major incident (or suspected), CIT's high severity incident manager is engaged.
+If additional or alternate channels are needed, it.cornell.edu/alert will indicate where to check in for chat and voice incident response.

-Generally speaking, during a major incident, updates are expected from CIT every half hour, even if just to say the work is still continuing.
+Generally speaking, during a high severity incident, updates are expected from CIT every half hour, even if just to say the work is still continuing.